How to Build a Brand for Your Chiropractic Practice

 The key to branding success is high visibility.
 For a chiropractic practice, online marketing is crucial; you need to reach a broad audience to promote your services.
 It’s estimated that 4 out of 5 search engine users go online to find local services.
 But, surprisingly, only 64% of small practices have a website!

-Experts say that it takes between 6 and 8 marketing touchpoints before you gain a sales lead.
+Experts say that it takes between 6 and 8 marketing touchpoints to gain a sales lead.
 If you want to successfully promote your practice, you need multiple marketing channels to increase awareness of your brand.

 Think about the following channels as marketing possibilities for your practice: